mbest1813/documentation/v2/clickstream/sources/android.md

 sidebar: platform_sidebar
 ---

-## Getting Started with Astronomer Clickstream - Android
+## Getting Started with MetaRouter - Android

-Using our analytics-android library, you can start sending customer data from your app to Astronomer, giving you valuable user data that yields actionable insights for your business.
+Using our analytics-android library, you can start sending customer data from your app to MetaRouter, giving you valuable user data that yields actionable insights for your business.
 Follow the instructions below to get started in only a few minutes.

-### Create an Android Source in the Astronomer UI
+### Create an Android Source in the MetaRouter UI

-After logging in with your Astronomer credentials, add a new `Source → Android`.
+After logging in with your MetaRouter credentials, add a new `Source → Android`.
 Give your source a friendly name and copy that `Source ID` for the next step.

 ### Install the SDK